WELCOME TO S.R.B PUBLIC SCHOOL

 Introduction to houses:

 The House System at S.R.B.
-Public School incorporates all aspects of achievement, behavior and attendance.
+Public School incorporates all aspects of achievement, behaviour and attendance.

 Pupils are divided into four houses: